guillemmasfiol/bioinfo-scripts/README.md

                         reference chromosome, second and third columns are the start and end of each window
   -o OUTPUT, --output OUTPUT
-                        Filename of the output csv file
+                        Filename of the output tab-delimited file

 ```